Frequently Asked Questions

 A: Yes.
 All vendors must have a taxpayer ID of some type.
 It may be an FEI number or a Social Security number.
 It may also be “FOREIGN” if the vendor is not a USA vendor.

 Q: May I add an employee as a vendor and make a payment to them in the same day?

-A: No. When an employee is added as a vendor, the vendor record must go through overnight processing in order to be added to a table of which the AP process will pull the employee ID record to ensure that the vendor is truly an employee.
+A: No. When an employee is added as a vendor, the vendor record must go through overnight processing to be added to a table, from which the AP process will pull the employee ID record to ensure that the vendor is truly an employee.
 Payment may be made to the employee after this overnight process.

 Q: My system seems to be slow in its processing.
 Is there anything that I can do to speed up the system?

 A: Your Cache Files may need to be cleared.

 Q: I’m having problems getting a Purchase Order or Receiving Report to print.
 What can I do?

 A: After dispatching a PO, the PO can be viewed and printed from the Report Manager.
 Navigation: Reporting Tools > Report Manager – Click on the Administration tab, then click on the PO Dispatch Print link.
 If a new window does not open, it may be because you have pop-up blocker turned on.
 Either turn this off or hold the “CONTROL” key down when you click on the link.
 This will over-ride pop-up blocker.
 If the PO still does not display, verify that you have Adobe Acrobat installed on your machine.

 Q: My Purchase Order has a remaining encumbrance balance that should be cancelled and sent back to budget.
 How do I send money back to budget?

 A: There are several ways to send the remaining funds back to budget.
 They are: